-Fig. 93.-Diagram of Brim of Skolio-rachitic Pelvis.

-Continuous line, normal pelvis; dotted line, deformed pelvis; BB, sacro-iliac synchondroses; E, centre of sacrum in plane of brim; CC, transverse diameter; DD, pectineal eminences; A, symphysis pubis. measurements must be guessed at with the fingers, or measured with the whole hand in the pelvis.
-Treatment.-In slight cases, natural delivery may

-Fig. 93a.-Diagram of Cavity of Skolio-rachitic Pelvis.

-Continuous line, normal pelvis; dotted line, deformed pelvis; AB, true conjugate; AC, diagonal conjugate; CD, antero-posterior diameter of outlet. take place, and the treatment is that of the flat pelvis.
-When the smaller sacro-cotyloid is below two inches and a half, craniotomy will be required, unless the child be very small.
-Below this the choice is between craniotomy and Cæsarian section.
-In marked cases the latter operation is usually necessary.
-Slight cases are not common enough to enable rules for treatment to be laid down with precision.
+THE SKOLIO-RACHITIC PELVIS.

 Rickets may be associated with both angular and lateral curvature of the spine; and when these diseases occur with rickets in early life, we have the kypho-skoliotic pelvis.
 To understand this, it is necessary first to comprehend the production of the kyphotic pelvis.
 This I shall, therefore, next describe.

 The kyphotic pelvis. - In angular curvature of the spine the upper limb of the angle is so inclined forward that without some compensatory change the body would fall forward.
 When the angle is high up, the compensation is made by great lordosis of the lumbar spine, and no effect on the pelvis is produced.
 When the curvature is so low down that change in the curve of the spine below it is not enough to compensate for the change in the incidence of pressure produced by the angle, a change in the inclination of the pelvis takes place, and this change in the inclination gradually produces change in shape.

-In the diagram (Fig. 94), cg represents the upper limb of the kyphosis.
-The weight of the upper part of the body acts along this line, in the direction of cgI; g P represents the lower limb of the angle; P is the sacral promontory; Pc the sacrum.
+In the diagram (Fig. 94), c G represents the upper limb of the kyphosis.
+The weight of the upper part of the body acts along this line, in the direction of c G I; G P represents the lower limb of the angle; P is the sacral promontory; P c the sacrum.
 It will be seen that the effect of the pressure is to drive the angle of the kyphosis downwards and backwards, and thus to pull P upwards and backwards.
 The direction of the pelvic brim is changed, so that its plane would, if its shape were unaltered, form a less angle with that of the horizon.
 But the pull on the sacral promontory acting continuously for years gradually makes the curve from above downwards less, raises the promontory above the level of the brim, and lengthens the conjugate diameter of the brim.

+PRODUCTION OF KYPHOTIC PELVIS.

-The concavity of the sacrum from side to side is increased, just as in rickets it is changed into convexity; in rickets the bodies of the vertebræ are pushed down, in kyphosis pulled up, the lateral masses being in either case ligabound by ments to the ossa innominata (Fig. 95).
-The tip of the sacrum moves forward as the promontory moves back, so that it projects into the g, Angle of kyphosis; PP', promontory of sacrum; c.c', tip of sacrum.
+The concavity of

+the sacrum from side to side is increased, just as in rickets it is changed into convexity; in rickets the bodies of the vertebræ are pushed down, in kyphosis pulled up, the lateral masses being either in case bound by ligaments to the ossa innominata (Fig. 95).
+The tip of the sacrum moves as the forward promontory moves back, so that it projects into the outlet and narrows it (Fig. 96).
-Fig. 94.-Diagram illustrating the Production of Kyphotic Pelvis.

-outlet and narrows it (Fig. 96).
 The base of the sacrum pulls with it the sacro-iliac synchondroses, and then the shape of the os innominatum is altered, although this change is not so great as that of the sacrum.
 The curve of the ilio-pectineal line is not so sharp (Fig. 97).
-The most important change of the ossa innominata is The lessened inclination of the that of position. pelvis causes great strain on the ilio-femoral ligaments.
-These pull the anterior inferior iliac spines down and out, and so rotate the ossa innominata about an axis running from before backwards, separate the ilia, and turn in the ischia. outlet is contracted transversely, the transverse diameter at the inlet slightly widened, the conjugate much lengthened.
+The most important change of the ossa innominata is that of position.
+The lessened inclination of the pelvis causes great strain on the ilio-femoral ligaments.
+These pull the anterior inferior iliac spines down and out, and so rotate the ossa innominata about an axis running from before backwards, separate the ilia, and turn in the ischia.
+Hence the outlet is contracted transversely, the transverse diameter at the inlet slightly widened, the conjugate much lengthened.
 The degree of these changes depends on how low down the kyphosis is.

-Although angular curvature of the spine is a common disease, yet high degrees of kyphotic shape of pelvis are rare, because they only occur when the spinal disease begins early, and affects the spine low down.
+Although angular curvature of the spine is a common disease, yet high degrees of kyphotic shape of pelvis are rare, because they only occur when the spinal disease begins early, and affects the spine low down